Big terms with little meaning

 I have added a collection of thoughts on minimalism.
 Here is the list:

-- Minimalism is more about being happy – have the things around you that make you happy
+- Minimalism is more about being happy – having the things around you that make you happy

 - Though not strictly anti-consumerism, it’s value-driven and encourages you to buy things that you truly love.